cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 Our proposed project is to make a multiplayer game where players have to chase flocks of animals from their screen to their opponent's screen using their cursor, or their finger in the case of touch screen phones/tablets.

+There is scope in the project to also use the capabilities built into modern phones and tablets.
+Flocking could be controlled using the gyroscopes or accelerometers in the devices.

-The flock behaviour will be similar to Boids in how they flock together and avoid obstacles (the cursor).
+The flock's behaviour will be implemented using Boids as they flock together and avoid obstacles (the cursor).

 ### Background